Marketing BA (Hons) (Single Honours)

 At Level 5 the student will develop a sound understanding of the principles of their field of study, and will be able to apply these principles more widely, within an organisational context.
 Through this, they will have learned to evaluate the appropriateness of different approaches to solving problems.
 They will also develop the qualities necessary for employment in situations requiring the exercise of personal responsibility and decision-making.
 A Level 5 student will explore the relationship between functional areas and develop an appreciation of the context in which managers operate.

 At Level 6 the student will develop an understanding of a complex body of knowledge, some of it at the current boundaries of an academic discipline.
 Through this, the student will be able to use analytical techniques and problem solving skills that can be applied in many types of employment.
 The student will be able to evaluate evidence, arguments and assumptions, to reach sound judgements, and to communicate effectively.
 A Level 6 the student will develop an understanding of how organisations undertake marketing at a strategic level, whilst allowing an opportunity to specialise in aspects of marketing that are of particular interest to the student.
-Specialisation will be achieved by providing a range of marketing options modules.

 Option modules will only run once an acceptable of level of students sign up.